-- 1. Concepts, definitions, and classifications.
-Concepts, definitions, and classifications are defined by the Statistical Authority, are applied in accordance with European and/or national legislation and are documented. - A methodological infrastructure.
-A methodological infrastructure (e.g. units, nets, committees) is in place which defines statistical methods, monitors their implementation and validates the results.
-In particular, it defines and makes available standard tools for every stage of the business process model (e.g. sampling, collecting and processing data, etc.).
+1. Concepts, definitions, and classifications.
+Concepts, definitions, and classifications are defined by the Statistical Authority, are applied in accordance with European and/or national legislation and are documented.

+A methodological organisational structure.
+A methodological organisational structure (e.g. units, nets, committees) is in place which defines statistical methods, monitors their implementation and validates the results.
+In particular, it defines and makes available standard